polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

   } : (memref<2088x2048xf64>, memref<2048x2048xf64>, memref<2088x2048xf64>)
 ```

-In order to just look at cache tiling, we will just use the following schedule
+In order to just evaluate cache tiling for now, we will just use the following schedule
 (drop the tiling for registers):
 ```
 "hop.matmul"(%A, %B, %C) {
     schedule = (d0, d1, d2) -> (d2 floordiv 256, d0 floordiv 64, d1, d0, d2)
   } : (memref<2088x2048xf64>, memref<2048x2048xf64>, memref<2088x2048xf64>)
 ```
-Now, with this specific tiling, we get this tiled loop nest:
+Now, with the above tiling, we get this loop nest:

 ```mlir
 ...